horstjens/internationalopenmagazine/content/pages/about.md

 Title: about
 Date: 2015-10-26 17:00
-Modified: 2015-10-26 17:00
+Modified: 2016-03-05 08:00

-welcome on the site of the *international open magazine*
+Welcome on the 'about' site of the *international open magazine*

 ## purpose